 Total comparison per portion

-Now you can compare the real costs per portion.
-Add up all cost items for a fair comparison.
+Now you can compare the true costs per portion.
+Add up all cost items for an accurate comparison.

 Whole heads: